coddard/secure-auto-wipe-tool/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue?logo=python)

 ## 📖 Overview
-SecureUSBWiper is an NSA-grade automated data destruction system that combines military-grade cryptography with physical media sanitization.
+Secure-Auto-Wipe-Tool is an NSA-grade automated data destruction system that combines military-grade cryptography with physical media sanitization.
 Designed for sensitive operations, this tool automatically and irreversibly destroys all data on USB drives after a preset time interval (6/12/24 hours) using a dual-layer security approach:

 1. **AES-256-GCM Encryption** - All files are encrypted at rest
 2. **DoD 5220.22-M Compliant Wiping** - 7-pass secure deletion protocol